MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-wiki-connector.md

 ![Connection Application Settings.](media/azure-devops-wiki-connection-settings.png)

-### Configure data: select organization, projects and fields
+### Configure data: select organization, projects, and fields
 In this step, you specify the scope of data which you want to index using the Azure DevOps Wiki graph connector.

 As the first step, you choose the organization you want to index, out of all organizations you have access to.
 You can then choose for the connection to index either the entire organization or specific projects within the selected organization.